casualsnek/cassowary/README.md

 - Launch cassowary linux using your application menu or run ```$ python3 -m cassowary -a ```
 - Enter the VM name from the vm setup step in this case 'win10'
 - Click on 'Save changes' and then on 'Autodetect', this should automatically fill up the vm IP
-- Click 'Save changes' again then click 'Autofill host/username' then enter the passowrd you set during the windows setup.
-Then click 'Save changes'...againn
+- Click 'Save changes' again then click 'Autofill host/username' then enter the password you set during the windows setup.
+Then click 'Save changes'...again
 - Now goto 'Guest app' tab and create shortcut for any application you want

 Now you can find application on your application menu which you can use to launch apps easily